Urnark/LuaWrapper/README.md

 ```
 - lua state index = the name of the Lua state that it shall switch to.
 Where the index is the order that the Lua state was added to the LuaWrapper.
 Lua state "Init" have the index "0".

 The function that takes a index as parameter is faster than the other.
-So if you need to have a faster code then that is what you shall use.
+So if you need to have a faster code then that is what you should use.

 An example to have two Lua states:
 ```c++